centreon/centreon-documentation/en/upgrade/upgrade-mariadb.md

 ## Upgrading process

 When you upgrade from one major version of Centreon to another, you must:
-1. Upgrade Centreon (packages, web installation, déploying the configuration).
+1. Upgrade Centreon (packages, web installation, deploying the configuration).
 2. Upgrade MariaDB.

 Be aware that MariaDB strongly recommends that you upgrade the server one major version at a time.